SEX COACH CAITLIN V

 Right.

-But it's really not about, and this is the trickiest thing about communication, anyways, is you have to say the hard thing.
+But it's really not about, and this is the trickiest thing about communication anyways, is you have to say the hard thing.
 You have to say the thing that you don't want to say.

-If you're listening to the audio episode, please make sure you go to my YouTube channel and her YouTube channel.
+Your videos are incredible, guys.
+If you listen to the audio episode, please make sure you go to my YouTube channel and her YouTube channel.

 The link is here so you can watch the videos because you're gorgeous, you're intelligent, and your work is insanely helpful and fabulous.
-So I'm very honored that you're here.
+So, I'm very honored that you're here.

 Thank you so much.